-The garden at Peti Mas hotel, where I stayed this year.
+The garden at Peti Mas hotel, where I stayed in 2007.

 |